vladfaust/vladfaust.github.io/posts/2020-08-16-system-programming-in-2k20.md

 For some, programming is just a job.

-For others, programming is a form of an artistic expression.
+For others, programming is a form of artistic expression.
-For artists, writing open-source software facilicates the top two levels of the Maslow's hierarchy: self-actualization and esteem.
+For artists, writing open-source software facilitates the top two levels of the Maslow's hierarchy: self-actualization and esteem.
 They enjoy writing clean, well-documented code, so anyone using it could feel the same.

-Guess who creates (a big portion of) quality open-source software?
+Guess who creates (a significant portion of) quality open-source software?

 ![Us, the artists!](../../../public/img/posts/2020-08-16-system-programming-in-2k20/it-was-me.jpg =100%x)

-The above certainly applies to myself.
+The above certainly applies to me.

 I used to maintain a [number](https://github.com/vladfaust?tab=repositories&q=&type=&language=crystal) of Crystal projects, most of which were well-documented and optimally performant.
 I enjoyed writing [documentation](http://github.vladfaust.com/mini_redis/index.html) and [compiling changelogs](https://github.com/vladfaust/mini_redis/releases/tag/v0.2.0).